rexhip/rexhip/docs/Readme.md

           data_ptr := #resault_data_2);

 // - Unlimited number of queries can be added.
-// - The same station blocks created for rtu
+// - The same station blocks created for rtu can also be used
-//   can also be used for tcp.
-This convenient when
-//   a tcp-rtu-gateway is used.
+//   for tcp.
+This is convenient when a tcp-rtu-gateway is used.
 #telemecanique_altivar(mb_addr := 255, mb_query := #mb_query);

 ```